 But, let’s keep this between you and me and find out more about this special hidden gem!!

-From the first time that I arrived at this island, I felt different and I am afraid that I cannot explain it!
+From the first time that I arrived on this island, I felt a different vibe and I am afraid that I cannot explain it!

 What to do in Leros

 In Leros, you will find a special architecture that has been influenced by the Cycladic but also by Italians and Alexandrians!